khawarizmi-org/topics/Algorithms/Search/Complete Search/en.md

 But is this code correct?

-The answer is no. Whenever the function ends and returns to the caller function, we need to ensure that $s$ looks the same as it did before the function was called.
+The answer is no. Whenever the function ends and returns to the caller, we need to ensure that $s$ looks the same as it did before the function was called.
 To achieve this, we must roll back the changes, so the corrected code will look like this:

 ```c++
 void solve(int depth, string &s, int n) {